 Professor Robert White is a geologist by training and has worked mostly in research, using a wide variety of geological and geophysical tools to study the Earth’s crust.
 He has engaged in numerous research field trips, mostly to study rifts and volcanoes.
 He is currently Professor of Geophysics and a Fellow of St. Edmunds College at Cambridge University.
 He is also a Fellow of the Royal Society, and a Fellow of the Geological Society of London.

-Revd Dr John Weaver (Chairman) was born and brought up in Cardiff.
+Revd Dr John Weaver was born and brought up in Cardiff.
 After taking degrees in Geology at Swansea, he taught at the University of Derby.
 John trained for Baptist ministry in Oxford.
 Click here for more information.

-Shan Dobinson (Executive Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, safeguarding children and vulnerable adults.
-She is on the leadership team of her church, and is in the process of becoming an assessor for Ecocongregation.
+Shan Dobinson (Executive Secretary and Company Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, safeguarding children and vulnerable adults.
+She is on the leadership team of her church.
 She also chairs the Board of Luther King House Educational Trust in Manchester.